Branding

 Materials Management

-- Kitchen staff at all six schools collect food scraps for processing.
-Trenton Biogas accepts PPS food scraps and converts them into renewable energy.
+• Kitchen staff at all six schools collect food scraps for processing.
+Organic Diversion transfers the collected food waste to local farms for pig food or to Trenton Biogas, which converts it into renewable energy.

 Sustainability News